-As the first HIV treatment, Azidothymidine (AZT) served as a catalyst for many scientists and pharmaceutical firms to develop antiviral drug development.
+As the first HIV treatment, iazidothymidine (AZT) served as a catalyst for many scientists and pharmaceutical firms to develop antiviral drug development.
 Since 1987, about 25 HIV medicines targeting viral proteins have been approved, with the exception of the co-receptor antagonist maraviroc.
-Antiretroviral combination therapy has turned the life of those who with HIV from a death sentence to a manageable chronic condition.

-Nonetheless, HIV infected people have an increased mortality risk and must take their medicine for the rest of their lives.
-The current goal is to establish an HIV cure by utilizing several ways to eventually eradicate the latent HIV from its refuge locations methods involving gene silencing or genome editing.
-Off-target and immunogenic effects can be avoided, and effective delivery can be obtained, and siRNA mediated gene silencing is progressing from research to medical technology, due to promising results from clinical studies in, for example, the cancer area.
-For a few viral infections, siRNA treatment is already in clinical trials.
+HIV-infected people have an increased mortality risk and must take their medicine for the rest of their lives.
+The current goal is to establish an HIV cure by utilising several ways to eventually eradicate the latent HIV from its refuge locations.

-Similarly, the discovery of CRISPR/Cas9 may not only reshape molecular biology practices in research laboratories, but may also lead to the development of some revolutionary therapies to cure HIV or other chronic infections caused by, for example, Hepatitis B (HBV), Hepatitis C (HCV), or Epstein-Barr virus.
+Methods involving gene silencing or genome editing Off-target and immunogenic effects can be avoided, and effective delivery can be obtained, and siRNA-mediated gene silencing is progressing from research to medical technology, due to promising results from clinical studies in the cancer area for a few viral infections, siRNA treatment is already in clinical trials.
+Similarly, the discovery of CRISPR/Cas9 may not only reshape molecular biology practises in research laboratories, but may also lead to the development of some revolutionary therapies to cure HIV or other chronic infections caused by, for example, hepatitis B (HBV), hepatitis C (HCV), or Epstein-Barr virus.
 Regulatory difficulties related to CRISPR/Cas9 clinical application are actively being addressed.
 Specifically for viruses, some challenges remain, such as selecting the optimum viral target, effective distribution through viral or non-viral vectors, and resistance development.
 The approach to an HBV cure is being researched.
 More than 240 million people are infected with this virus on a regular basis.
 Fifty years after its discovery, HBV is still the leading cause of hepatocellular carcinoma, the third most lethal cancer in the world.